 Loaded tires that are left stationary for any length of time can develop temporary flat spots.
 The degree of this flat spotting depends upon the load, tire deflection and temperature.
 Flat spotting is more severe and more difficult to work out during cold weather.
 Under normal conditions, a flat spot will disappear by the end of the taxi run.

 Radial Tire Sidewall Indentation

-Remove from service if sidewall indentation is 3mm deep or greater.
+Remove from service with 3mm or greater sidewall indentation.